Payouts to bank accounts in Singapore

 Callback format

-The Singapore Online Banking method uses the standard format for callbacks to deliver payout results.
-For more information, see Callbacks.
+The Payouts to bank accounts in Singapore method uses the standard format for callbacks to deliver payout results.
+For more information, see Handling callbacks.

 {